TreeViz/metastyle/design/viz_targets_exercise/targets.md

 ## Notes before starting

-* there is a single table of data for tips, and another for internal nodes (inodes)
-* the Newick string and the data tables are cross-referenced by the tip and inode labels in the Newick string.
-For readability, I am using higher taxon names (a kind of human-readable label) as node identifiers.
-However, it many circumstances these will be arbitrary identifiers.
-That is, you might have a tree with "inode1" through "inode7" instead of taxon names.
-* The same thing goes for tips.
-In the real world, these are often codes like "D_melanogaster_NM288433".
+The data inputs consist of
+* a Newick tree in "tree.nwk"
+* tip data in "tip\_data.csv"
+* internal node data in "inode\_data.csv"
+* support values in two additional Newick files, "tree\_boots.nwk" and "tree\_posteriors.nwk"

-* In order to accomplish the steps below using the inputs provided, implementations must be able to match Newick ids with labels that are stored in separate data file.
+Each tip or inode has a unique label that is either a species name or a higher taxon name.
+In order to accomplish the steps below using the inputs provided, implementations must be able to cross-reference these names with the "Newick label" column in the CSV files.

+Note that using a fully labeled tree by-passes an issue that will come up eventually in real data, which is how to identify nodes in Newick strings that lack internal node labels.
+The two obvious solutions are
+1. use phyloreferences that refer to tip labels, e.g., `label clade(otu1, otu7) "carnivores"`
+1. begin the process of creating a rich tree by assigning inode labels (e.g., inode1, inode2), then save those and use them.

-## Overall tree style
+## 1. Overall tree style

 ### Recipe
 * display tree with 6-point lines in dark green
 * display labels in 16-point Helvetica

 ### Rendering options
-*
+* none

 ### Extra credit

 ### Comments and notes

-## Labeling parts
+## 2. Labeling parts

 ### Recipe
 * show `vernacularName` as label for inodes "Cervidae", "Bovidae" and "Carnivora"